- By Andrew Kennard, The Times-Delphic

 “Well, when you live in a tribe, you always have mother and father figures,” Buffalo explains.
 “They may not be your biological parents, but you always have grandma, grandpa that these kids were living with.”

-One of Malin’s charges, a Meskwaki girl named Le-lah-puc-ka-chee, left the school without permission, according to Caldwell.
-Caldwell wrote that an attempt was made to get a warrant for her arrest.
+One of Malin’s charges, a Meskwaki girl named Le-lah-puc-ka-chee, left the school without permission and was brought back, according to Caldwell.
 On Dec.
 29, 1899, a judge ruled that Le-lah-puc-ka-chee could not be compelled to attend the school, according to Buffalo and Caldwell.

 “The effect of this decision was disastrous to the school,” Caldwell wrote in his history of Tama County.
 “The elder Indians had been intensely hostile to it… When the news reached the Indians of the decision above quoted, the school was practically depopulated in a day and very few Mesquakie children have been in attendance since that time.”